Structure#

 D BIM#

-The structural system of the entire building including slabs, beams, columns and core.
-Also conceptual input to basement structure, ramp access to the basement, stairs in the entire core, the elevator shaft on top of the building, stair access to the building roof and basement, should all be included in the BIM Model and aligned with the other disciplines, Stairs in the core.
+The structural system of the entire building including slabs, beams, columns and walls.
+Also conceptual input to basement structure be included in the BIM Model and aligned with the other disciplines.
+For each structural member, indicate whether it is existing, modified, or new.

 D Consultant Report#